Lawn Treatment Service Cost

 What's Involved in Treating a Lawn?

-Manual jobs include scarification and aeration, which involve using specialist equipment to break up and revitalise your lawn.
-These methods can become messy, and clean-up of soil will likely be required afterwards.
+- Scarification and Aeration — Specialist equipment is used to break up compacted areas and remove thatch.
+These methods can become messy, and some clean-up is likely required afterwards.

 Are different rakes necessary for the lawn, or is there one that's suitable for all maintenance jobs?